‘Penguin Bloom’: The Gift of a Magpie

 Life-Giving Empathy

 As Sam nurses Penguin back to health, her own health and hope returns, with renewed affection toward Cam and the boys.
-Sam turns her inwardness outward to Penguin, and discovers that all’s not lost.
+She turns her inwardness outward to Penguin and discovers that all’s not lost.
 Prodded, she even takes up kayaking.
-In one article, Ms. Bloom echoed that, “The guardian angel that saved my life was a baby bird.”
+In a Time article about her recovery, Ms. Bloom echoed that, “The guardian angel that saved my life was a baby bird.”

 In turns clumsy and cute, Penguin regains strength, and laughter makes a comeback at home.
 Noah’s empathy for Penguin transforms the whole family.
 But Noah bears a hidden guilt.
 It was he who led Sam near the fated balcony; he feels responsible for crippling her.

-The Bloom family (L–R) Reuben (Felix Cameron), Sam (Naomi Watts), Noah (Griffin Murray-Johnston), and Cam Bloom (Andrew Lincoln) has growing pains adjusting to Sam's disability, in "Penguin Bloom."
-(Netflix)
+The Bloom family—(L–R) Rueben (Felix Cameron), Sam (Naomi Watts), Noah (Griffin Murray-Johnston), and Cam Bloom (Andrew Lincoln)—has growing pains adjusting to Sam's disability, in "Penguin Bloom."
+Netflix

 Changes in the Family

 It’s a heartwarming film.
 But something’s off in the second half.
-Supportive families like this one, feel injury to one individual as a collective wound.
+Supportive families like this one feel injury to one individual as a collective wound.
 No one’s indifferent.
 Everyone’s affected, as Cam tells Sam.
-So, watching Cam and the boys repeatedly empathize, despite not fathoming her emotions, there’s a nagging sense that, at least on screen if not in the book, the recovering Sam doesn’t seem as grateful for their love or as remorseful for rebuffing it as she should be.
+So, in watching Cam and the boys repeatedly empathize despite not fathoming her emotions, there’s a nagging sense that, at least on screen if not in the book, the recovering Sam doesn’t seem as grateful for their love or as remorseful for rebuffing it as she should be.

 Her injury isn’t her fault.
 It’s not theirs, either.
-One article quotes Ms. Bloom, ‘“I stopped thinking about myself and put more energy into caring for Penguin. … She was so vulnerable.
+People magazine quotes Ms. Bloom: ‘“I stopped thinking about myself and put more energy into caring for Penguin. … She was so vulnerable.
 That really helped me.”
 The more time she spent with Penguin, the better she felt.
 “Animals are so healing.”’

 Sam Bloom (Naomi Watts) changes after connecting with the family's pet magpie, Penguin.
 (Netflix)